ethrythedev/antistream/README.md

 # antistream
-stop using the stream in google classroom it's a simple Tampermonkey script that redirects you to the classwork secton
+stop using the stream in google classroom it's a simple tampermonkey script that redirects you to the classwork secton

 ## installation